 The Swiss organisation COMUNDO is involved in personnel development cooperation.
 It sends experts to the countries of the South to work with local partner organisations.
 COMUNDO supports us by financing a specialist.
 Cindy is Swiss and has been working in development cooperation for many years.
 She will use her extensive knowledge of quality management and business development to help the women build up a functioning business.
 After three years, Cindy will hand over the management of the project to a successor chosen by the staff.

-Cindy Walker is a Swiss master tailor from the organisation COMUNDO who accompanies the project with her expertise on site.
+Cindy Walker is a Swiss master tailor from the organisation COMUNDO who has accompanied the project with her expertise on site.

 Please support us in making these trainings possible for even more women soon